Laurie Daley: Post-playing

 In September 2007, Daley left his commentary position with Fox Sports and signed a contract with the Nine Network to co-present much of their rugby league coverage, from appearing on the weekly rugby league topic show The Footy Show, to commentating on Nine's weekend league coverage.

-In 2010, after New South Wales suffered their fifth (of eight) consecutive series defeat and their first Origin whitewash (a series lost 0-3) since 2000, he was sacked as the state's team selector.

 However, on 21 August 2012 Daley was appointed the NSW State of Origin coach from 2013, taking over from former Canberra teammate Ricky Stuart who, under NSW policy of their Origin coach not being a current NRL club coach, was ruled out after agreeing to coach the Parramatta Eels in 2013.
 Daley got the job in preference to other candidates including Trent Barrett, Brad Fittler and Daniel Anderson.
 Daley led the Blues to their first series win in 2014, finally breaking the QLD dynasty and delivering the Blues their first series win since 2005.

 In 2014, Daley became only the second man after Wayne Pearce to play, captain and coach a Blues side to a series win over Queensland.